theupdateframework/python-tuf/tuf/README.md

 metadata can become an issue.
-Repositories of this kind are continually updated by multiple maintainers and software authors uploading their packages, increasing the likelihood that a client downloading version X of a release unexpectedly downloads the target files of a version Y just released.
+Repositories of this kind are continually updated by multiple maintainers and software authors uploading their packages, increasing the likelihood that a client downloading version X of a release unexpectedly requests the target files of a version Y just released.

 To guarantee consistency of metadata and target files, a repository may optionally support multiple versions of `snapshot.json` simultaneously, where a client with